SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ## Bulk-Issued Private ACDCs

 The purpose of bulk issuance is to more efficiently enable the Issuee to use unique ACDC SAIDs to isolate and thereby minimize correlation across different usage contexts of essentially the same ACDC while allowing public commitments to the ACDC SAIDs.
 A private ACDC may be issued in bulk as a set.
 In its basic form, the only difference between each ACDC is the top-level SAID, *d*, and UUID, *u* field values.
-To elaborate bulk issuance enables the use of un-correlatable copies while minimizing the associated data transfer and the storage requirements.
-Essentially each copy of a bulk issued ACDC set shares a template that both the Issuer and Issuee use to generate a given ACDC in that set without requiring that the Issuer and Issuee exchange and store a unique copy of each member of the set independently.
+To elaborate bulk issuance enables the use of un-correlatable copies while minimizing the associated data transfer and storage requirements.
+Essentially each copy (member) of a bulk issued ACDC set shares a template that both the Issuer and Issuee use to generate a given ACDC in that set without requiring that the Issuer and Issuee exchange and store a unique copy of each member of the set independently.
 This minimizes the data transfer and storage requirements for both the Issuer and the Issuee.

-An ACDC provenance chain is connected via references to the SAIDs given by the top-level `d` fields, of the ACDCs in that chain.
+An ACDC provenance chain is connected via references to the SAIDs given by the top-level SAID, `d`, fields of the ACDCs in that chain.
 A given ACDC thereby makes commitments to other ACDCs.
 Expressed another way, an ACDC may be a node in a directed graph of ACDCs.
 Each directed edge in that graph emanating from one ACDC includes a reference to the SAID of some other connected ACDC.
 These edges provide points of correlation to an ACDC via their SAID reference.
 Private bulk issued ACDCs enable the Issuee to better control the correlatability of presentations using different presentation strategies.

 For example, the Issuee could use one copy of a bulk-issued private ACDC per presentation even to the same verifier.
 This strategy would consume the most copies.
 It is essentially a one-time-use ACDC strategy.
 Alternatively, the Issuee could use the same copy for all presentations to the same verifier and thereby only permit the verifier to correlate between presentations it received directly but not between other verifiers.
 This limits the consumption to one copy per verifier.
 In yet another alternative, the Issuee could use one copy for all presentations in a given context with a group of verifiers thereby only permitting correlation among that group.